Lynda Myles (American writer)

-Lynda Myles (born July 22, 1939) is a television writer, actress, playwright, memoirist, and short fiction writer.
-She had attended Michigan State University and is known for her Broadway plays such as Two Gentlemen of Verona, Iphigenia in Aulis, No Exit, Rocking Chair, Trojan Women and Neil Simon's Plaza Suite.
+Lynda Myles (July 22, 1939 – April 15, 2023) was an American television writer, actress, playwright, memoirist, and short fiction writer.
+She attended Michigan State University and was known for her Broadway plays such as Two Gentlemen of Verona, Iphigenia in Aulis, No Exit, Rocking Chair, Trojan Women and Neil Simon's Plaza Suite.

 Career

 Actress

 Myles made her Broadway debut in Neil Simon's Plaza Suite with Maureen Stapleton and George C. Scott.

 As an actress, Ms. Myles was featured as George Washington's friend Sally Fairfax in the David L. Wolper's TV drama The World Turned Upside Down opposite her first husband Jan Leighton.

 Writer

 Her first play Wives was selected for the Eugene O'Neill National Playwright's Conference at the Eugene O'Neill Theater Center in 1979 and was performed at Theatre Row.

 Her short story A Lucky Man was featured in the inaugural issue of The Creative Writer, the book series from J.D.
 Vine Publications.
 As a playwright, her play Thirteen has been performed in New York and at the ACT Theatre in Seattle.

-Myles has written for General Hospital, Santa Barbara, Guiding Light, As the World Turns, Loving, and One Life to Live.
+Myles wrote for General Hospital, Santa Barbara, Guiding Light, As the World Turns, Loving, and One Life to Live.

-Myles is an editor and contributor to TheMemoirGroup.com.
+Myles was an editor and contributor to TheMemoirGroup.com.